 Transcript - Let’s Talk About Stigma (131.8 KB) | 24 Pages | Available after Purchase |

-Evelyn Polk Green, MSEd, is a past president of both ADDA, the Attention Deficit Disorder Association and CHADD (Children and Adults with Attention-Deficit/Hyperactivity Disorder).
-Evelyn is an adult with ADHD and the mother of two adult sons, Perry and Robert, manifested itself intensely enough to disrupt her education.
-She later received bachelor’s and master’s degrees from National Louis University and a second master’s degree from Northern Illinois University.
-She has been active in child and adult mental health advocacy for almost 30 years, with an emphasis on bringing ADHD awareness to marginalized and underserved communities.
-Evelyn has served as a leader representing the family and educator voice in the ADHD and mental health communities in many capacities, including as a member of the Network on Children’s Mental Health Services funded by the MacArthur Foundation.
-She has been an educator in the Chicago Public Schools for over 35 years, working as a teacher assistant, classroom teacher, resource specialist, coach, trainer and administrator.
-Evelyn currently works as an administrator, planning professional development programs for early childhood special education professional and families.
+Evelyn Polk Green, MSEd, is a past national president of both ADDA, the Attention Deficit Disorder Association and CHADD (Children and Adults with Attention-Deficit/Hyperactivity Disorder).
+Evelyn is an adult with ADHD, and the mother of two adult sons, Perry and Robert, both of whom also have ADHD.
+Active in ADHD and mental health advocacy for more than 25 years, she has served as a leader representing the family voice in the ADHD and mental health communities in many capacities, including as a member of the Network on Children’s Mental Health Services funded by the MacArthur Foundation.
+She frequently represents the family/consumer perspective on mental health issues and often speaks to audiences and the media on a variety of topics.
+She has been focused on the challenges of ADHD in minority, poor and other underserved populations throughout her advocacy career.
 She is the recipient of several honors for her volunteer work in mental health and education, including the Beacon College Achieving Lifetime Vision and Excellence (ALiVE) Award for her advocacy work on behalf of children and adults with learning differences and ADHD.
+Evelyn works as an administrator with the Chicago Public Schools, planning professional development programs for early childhood special education professionals and families.
+She holds bachelor and master’s degrees from National Louis University and a master’s degree from Northern Illinois University.

 Speaker Disclosures: